 So where did the term ‘Mirpuri’ come from?

 It has its origin in the interactions between Pakistanis in the early years of migration to the UK.
 It was coined by people from mainland Pakistan to identify the bulk of the people from ‘Azad’ Jammu & Kashmir.
-This area was ‘fought over’ by Muslims who lived in it, with the help of the Pakistan army, covertly of course, and annexed to Pakistan as an autonomous polity which 70 years on, is still in a state of limbo, not technically part of Pakistan, but still controlled by Pakistan.
+This area was ‘fought over’ by Muslims who lived in it, with the help of the Pakistan army, covertly of course, and annexed to Pakistan as an autonomous polity which 70 years on, is still in a state of limbo, not technically part of Pakistan, not even a Province of Pakistan, but an ambiguous territory with an ambiguous identity controlled by Pakistan.

 The people of the polity were being increasingly identified as ‘Azad’ ‘Kashmiris’.
 It was members of the mainland Pakistan communities that started to identify the ‘Riyasatis‘ and ‘Kashmir Mulkis’ as either ‘Mirpuris’ or as ‘Kashmiris’.
 It was from this pool that we had the first remnants of the dribble-dribble that I mentioned earlier.
-Over the years it has been seeping online and has now became a fixed feature of the conversations about Mirpuris.
-A lot of impressionistic ‘writers’ and ‘social commentators’ rely on this body of knowledge when forming their opinions about Mirpuris.
+Over the years it has been seeping online, and has now became a fixed feature of the conversations about Mirpuris.
+A lot of impressionistic ‘writers’ and ‘social commentators’, from outside the British-Pakistani community, rely on this body of knowledge when forming their opinions about Mirpuris.

 But in their minds, they’re cosmopolitan!
 They’re progressive!
 They’re the “Bees Neez“!
 Of course they are lots of things.
 They don’t eat chapatis with their hands any more, they use knives and forks – well, they would, if they could!
 Okay, I’m being facetious.
 But I get the feeling they hate everything about the rural lives and dialects of their forebears.